chulminy/CIVE497-CIVE700/task/Task1_Part1_SignalProcessing/README.md

 **(b)** Plot a 3 Hz cosine wave with high sampling rate (nearly analog signal).
 Please connect sampled points and plot only four cycles of the wave.

 **(c)** Plot the 3 Hz cosine wave after sampling with 10 Hz.
-Please do not connect sampled points and plot the sampled data from only four cycles of the wave.
+Please do not connect sampled points and plot the sampled data for four cycles of the wave.

 **(d)** Plot the 6 Hz sine wave after sampling with 12 Hz.
 Please do not connect sampled points  and plot only four cycles of the wave.
-Do you think that you can measure this wave if you add a phase angle (&phi;) on the sine wave? for example, the wave is sin(2&pi;ft + &phi;).
+Do you think that you can measure this wave if you add a phase angle (&phi;) on this sine wave? for example, the wave is sin(2&pi;ft + &phi;).

 ## Problem 2: Aliasing (10 points)
 We learned when aliasing occurs and how it is related to the sampling frequency of the data acquisition system.
 **(a)** A 10 Hz sine wave is sampled at 12 Hz.
 Compute the alias frequency that can be represented in the resulting sampled signal.
 Plot the wave and sampled points.

 **(b)** A 12 Hz cosine wave is sampled at 12 Hz.
 Compute the alias frequency that can be represented in the resulting sampled signal.
 Plot the wave and sampled points.